 2. ISO/IEC 27000

 ISO/IEC 27000 is the international standard for Information Security Management.
-It provides an overview of information security management and helps organizations implement the right policies to maintain the privacy, confidentiality, and security of their IT services.
+It provides an overview of information security management and helps organizations implement the right policies to maintain their IT services' privacy, confidentiality, and security.

 3. COBIT

 Control Objectives for Information Technologies (COBIT) provides a framework of best practices, models, and analytics tools to assist with enterprise IT management and governance.
-It's designed to help organizations with risk management and meeting regulatory requirements while ensuring the IT strategy is aligned with the business' broader goals.
+It's designed to help organizations manage risk and meet regulatory requirements while ensuring the IT strategy is aligned with the business' broader goals.

 There are five fundamental principles of COBIT: